There are people you run into from time to time and look forward to seeing them again.

 I recognized her first.
 She was sitting at the next table.

 We had a brief chat, a few minutes and I explained my plans of wintering in the Rockies and a few other things I was doing.
 She commented that I had changed since high school.
 She asked a question or two about the tipi and when I explained the mechanics of tipi living she replied, "Sounds interesting.
 Good luck."
 The four words were given with a warm smile.
+The word interesting became a lifelong watchword.

 The conversation was probably more than we had ever said to each other in the 12 years we had known each other in school.
 Those four kind words and the smile stuck with me.